select images2 - Brogota -24oct24-photo

 Participants were offered Amazonian products from Natura generated through an ABS process.

-Freddy Mamani, Amazon Cooperation Treaty Organization (ACTO), shared the perspectives of Indigenous Peoples, stating that traditional knowledge is vital in the context of ABS.
+Freddy Mamani, Amazon Cooperation Treaty Organization (OTCA), shared the perspectives of Indigenous Peoples, stating that traditional knowledge is vital in the context of ABS.
 He referred to the Belém Declaration, which highlights the key role of Indigenous Peoples and local and traditional communities in conserving biodiversity and natural resources in the Amazon region.
-He also shared that under the ACTO, Indigenous Peoples have the mechanism, forum, and platform to address issues relating to the sustainability of the Amazon, which is also important for the Brogota Platform.
+He also shared that under the OTCA, Indigenous Peoples have the mechanism, forum, and platform to address issues relating to the sustainability of the Amazon, which is also important for the Brogota Platform.

 Matthew Dias, CBD Secretariat, lauded the efforts of the Brogota Platform, noting that sharing and exchanging experiences and information is key to implementing ABS under the Nagoya Protocol.
 He said that the ABS Clearing-House, a key tool for facilitating implementation of the Nagoya Protocol, shares the same goal of making information more understandable in support of ABS.
 He expressed his hopes that through this platform, legislation is made better for ABS procedures.